 - Accessibility Shortcut: Choose which actions you would like to enable via a triple click on the Home button.

-Are Accessibility Features worth using?
+Are the iPhone’s Accessibility Features worth using?

 Considering how much phones are capable of nowadays, you can’t be blamed for not taking advantage of the iPhone’s Accessibility Features.
 But for those who struggle with loss of hearing, poor eyesight or just want to test the iPhone’s capabilities, the Accessibility Features are an essential area to explore further.
 By allowing users to customise their phone and alter the settings to make processes and day-to-day usage easier, Accessibility Features can make the experience of a smartphone more appealing for a wider audience.

 While you may not take advantage of every single Accessibility Feature on offer, knowing that they’re there if you need them can ensure that you don’t run into any issues, or allow you to help others with their tech issues.
+And if you know an Android user that needs some help, check out our guide on Android accessibility features to see what can be done.

 Photo Credit: Farknot Architect/shutterstock.com, A_stockphoto/shutterstock.com, Prostock-studio/shutterstock.com, fizkes/shutterstock.com